 Tucker was prosecuted as part of the Department of Justice’s Project Safe Neighborhoods, meant to identify the most pressing crime problems in a community and develop solutions to address them.
 Enforcement efforts are focusd on the most violent offenders.

 U.S. Attorney Benjamin c.
-Glassman commended the ATF, Dayton Police, and Assistant U.S. Attorney Dominick S. Gerace for their cooperation in the case.Grab the FREE WDTN News App for iPhone or Android.
+Glassman commended the ATF, Dayton Police, and Assistant U.S. Attorney Dominick S. Gerace for their cooperation in the case.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.